Carpenter Bees: Quick Facts

-• Get their name from fact that they bore into wood
+• The bees get their name from fact that they bore into wood

-• Look very similar to a typical bumble bee, but often lack the yellow stripes
+• Carpenter bees look very similar to a typical bumble bee.
+The most notable difference is that they often lack the yellow stripes

 • Robust oval shape